-During orientation (before the start of the fall semester academic year) first-year students are informed about necessary emergency numbers for Kenyon College, Knox County Sheriff's Office, Mount Vernon Fire Department with the Knox County emergency alert system website.
-Students are trained on the Kenyon College Emergency Alert System and informed about fire alarm evacuation, fire drills, and fire rally points.
+At the start of the fall semester academic year, students are informed via email about necessary emergency numbers for Kenyon College, Knox County Sheriff's Office, Mount Vernon Fire Department with the Knox County emergency alert system website.
+Students are trained on the Kenyon College Emergency Alert System and informed about fire alarm evacuation, and fire rally points.